kailey16/algorithms/Javascript.md

           - Triggering any external process
           - Calling any other functions with side-effects
           - Making Asynchronous Data Calls
+    - pure components in React
+      > Pure components are the simplest and fastest components which can be written.
+They can replace any component which only has a render().
+These components enhance the simplicity of the code and performance of the application.
+      > Pure Component is the compoent which renders the same output for the same state and props value.
+React provides the PureComponent base class for these class components.
+      > It is the same as Component except that Pure Components take care of `shouldComponentUpdate` by itself, it does the shallow comparison on the state and props data.
+If the previous state and props data is the same as the next props or state, the component is not Re-rendered.

 3. What is a closure?
 `A closure is a function that has access to its outer function scope even after the outer function has returned`